 Summer Vacations at Château Montebello

-Our first visit to Château Montebello was in August 2005 as part of a road trip.
+Our first visit to Château Montebello was part of a summer road trip.
 We had spent three days in Québec City before driving to Montebello for a six night stay and after Montebello went to Ottawa for a few days.
-At the time of this trip Katie was 8 years old and Emma had just turned 2.
+At the time of this trip our older daughter, Katie, was 8 years old and our younger daughter, Emma, had just turned 2.
 We arrived in Montebello in time for a relaxing dinner on the outdoor patio and then walked around a bit to familiarize ourselves with the grounds.
 Emma was particularly delighted with the children’s playground area.

 One of the activities that Katie liked best was being able to go independently to the Movie Nights that were held in the Kids’ Activity area on the lower level.
 We were able to drop her off to watch a movie and have popcorn with other kids in the supervised area and then go back to pick her up later.